 Newly emerged larvae take some time to settle down under a leaf in their characteristic 'U'-shaped positions.
 Feeding usually consists of eating channels into a leaf.
 From the third instar onwards many larvae exhibit a kind of 'wanderlust', feeding at one spot for about four days before wandering off along the branches to a new location.
 This may be a survival strategy, for in it's latter stages great quantities of foliage are consumed, leaving only conspicuous bare twigs.

 Hostplants.
-Many species of tree and shrubs, with a preference being shown for common walnut (Juglans regia).
-Also pear (Pyrus communis), apples (Malus), sweet cherry (Prunus avium), blackthorn (P. spinosa), almond (P. dulcis), peach (P. persica), olive (Olea europea), ash (Fraxinus excelsior), elms (Ulmus), quinces (Cydonia), limes (Tilia), birches (Betula), poplars (Populus), willows (Salix), alders (Alnus), horse chestnut (Aesculus hippocastanum), maples (Acer), brambles/raspberries (Rubus), hazels (Corylus), lilacs (Syringa) and planes (Platanus).
+Many species of tree and shrubs, with a preference being shown for Persian walnut (Juglans regia).
+Also pear (Pyrus communis), apples (Malus), sweet cherry (Prunus avium), blackthorn (Prunus spinosa), almond (Prunus dulcis), peach (Prunus persica), olive (Olea europea), ash (Fraxinus excelsior), elms (Ulmus), quinces (Cydonia), limes/lindens (Tilia), birches (Betula), poplars (Populus), willows (Salix), alders (Alnus), horse chestnut (Aesculus hippocastanum), maples (Acer), brambles/raspberries (Rubus), hazels (Corylus), lilacs (Syringa) and planes (Platanus).